-Selenium Conference kicks-off in Bengaluru, India starting 28th – 30th of June.
-Here are my five reasons to be attending this conference.
+The Selenium Conference kicks-off in Bengaluru, India, June 28th – 30th.
+Here are my five reasons for attending this conference.

 If you want further proof of Selenium’s power in the test ecosystem, consider that the demand for Selenium engineers is outstripping the supply of trained Selenium practitioners, leading to a rise in the talent cost.

 2. Selenium Innovation

 Based on its prominence in the software testing space, the Selenium platform is quickly emerging as an international incubator of innovation.
 I’m looking forward to becoming more informed about Selenium innovation in terms of: